kvkt/ural-pdc/2015/program.md

 ---
-layout: program
+layout: programme
-title: Ural-PDC 2015 Program
+title: Ural-PDC 2015 Programme
-description: Program of the Ural-PDC 2015 workshop.
+description: Programme of the Ural-PDC 2015 workshop.
 program:
 - from: '10:00'
   till: '10:45'